elaineqian02/github-pages-with-jekyll/index.md

-# Welcome to my blog
+# Hi there!

-I'm glad you are here! :smiley_cat:
+I'm glad you are here! :)